Forgotten migrants: Africans risking lives in war-hit Yemen

 What dangers and abuses do migrants face in Yemen?

-Migrants also face arbitrary detention, torture or disappearances at the hands of armed groups, including Yemen's Houthi rebels, government-aligned forces and Saudi border guards.
+Migrants also face arbitrary detention, torture or disappearances at the hands of armed groups, including Yemen's Houthi rebels and government-aligned forces.

 Smugglers extort migrants, sometimes forcing them to work or join armed groups or subject them to sexual abuse, according to human rights groups.

-As they trek hundreds of kilometres on foot, migrants often run out of food and water.
-They have little access to medical care or basic services and may end up stranded, unable to continue or return home.
+As they trek hundreds of kilometres on foot, migrants can run out of food and water.
+They have little access to medical care or basic services and may become stranded, unable to continue or return home.

-Those held in detention centres run by the Houthi rebels and the Yemen and Saudi governments face overcrowding and unsanitary and abusive conditions, according to Human Rights Watch.
+Those held in detention centres run by the Houthi rebels and the Yemeni and Saudi governments face overcrowded, unsanitary and abusive conditions, according to Human Rights Watch.

 How many migrants are affected, and why does the media pay so little attention to this crisis?

-The United Nations estimates there are more than 200,000 African migrants in Yemen, with at least 43,000 stranded and unable to move on or return home.
+The United Nations estimates more than 200,000 African migrants are in Yemen, with at least 43,000 people stranded.

-In 2023, arrivals surged to record levels, driven by increased economic hardship and conflict in Ethiopia's Oromia and Tigray regions.
+Arrivals surged to a record in 2023, driven by increased economic hardship and conflict in Ethiopia.

-Tightened security and patrols by Djibouti and Yemeni coastguards have led to more migrants crossing from Somalia's Puntland region.
+Tightened security and patrols by Djibouti and Yemeni coastguards have pushed more migrants to cross from Somalia's Puntland region.
 Environmental pressures such as droughts also contributed to a rise in Somali migrants.

 The war in Yemen means it is difficult for aid agencies and human rights groups to document abuses and gather reliable data.